aaronengland/basketball_card_pricing_model/README.md

 > **Goal**: Predict how much a graded basketball card will sell for, using historical sales data.

 This project builds a machine learning pipeline to estimate the sale price of 2018 graded basketball cards.
-We walk through every step — from exploring the raw data, to engineering features, to training a model — and compare our ML approach against a simple "lookup the last sale" baseline.
+I walk through every step — from exploring the raw data, to engineering features, to training a model — and compare my ML approach against a simple "lookup the last sale" baseline.

 > **Terminology note**: Throughout this document, **"txn"** is shorthand for **"transaction"** — a single recorded sale of a card at a specific price and date.